ku-plrg/js-spec-vis/README.md

 # JSSpecVis: A JavaScript Language Specification Visualization Tool

+> :warning: This repository is no longer maintained.
+Since we have ported all the features to the [ESMeta](https://github.com/es-meta/esmeta) framework, please use it instead.

 JSSpecVis is a tool that visualizes the JavaScript language specification ([ECMA-262](https://tc39.es/ecma262/)).
 It extends [ESMeta](https://github.com/es-meta/esmeta) tool-chain to extract the